aspose-words/Aspose.Words-API-References/english/net/aspose.words/bookmarkcollection/_index.md

 ---
 title: BookmarkCollection
 second_title: Aspose.Words for .NET API Reference
-description: A collection of Bookmark./bookmark/ objects that represent the bookmarks in the specified range.
+description: A collection of Bookmark objects that represent the bookmarks in the specified range.
 type: docs
 weight: 40
 url: /net/aspose.words/bookmarkcollection/